symbolslogic/symbolslogic.github.io/lessons/biconditional.md

 > (a ∧ b) ∨ (¬a ∧ ¬b)

-At this point, you should know how to read that: a disjunction made up of two conjuncts, wherein the first conjunct asserts that both `a` and `b` are true; and the second conjunct asserts that both are...
+At this point, you should know how to (mostly) read that: a disjunction made up of two conjunctions, wherein the first conjunction asserts that both `a` and `b` are true; and the second conjunction asserts that both are...
 Well, you might be able to already guess it, but we still need to cover the negation symbol.